azurebigcompute/GettingStartedGuide/GetTooledUp.md

 In case you hadn't heard, infrastructure in the cloud is nothing but CODE.
 In Azure we call it ARM - Azure Resource Manager.

 Get yourself a <a href="https://github.com/join">github account</a>.
-You'll find lots and lots of example templates including for HPC.
-Some examples:
+You'll find lots and lots of example templates, including plenty for HPC:

+*<a href="https://github.com/Azure/AzureStack-QuickStart-Templates">General Azure Examples Repository</a>
+*<a href="https://github.com/tanewill/5clickTemplates">5 Click Templates for HPC Clusters & Apps</a>
+*<a href="https://github.com/xpillons/azure-hpc/tree/master/Compute-Grid-Infra">Production HPC Cluster Deployment</a>
+*<a href="https://github.com/mkiernan/FlexHPC">Simple, Flexible Modular, Multi-OS HPC Deployment</a>

 2) Visual Studio Code & Visual Studio

+If you want to getting into coding for Azure, here are two great expert tools that have direct Azure & Github integration:

+<a href="https://code.visualstudio.com/">Visual Studio Code</a> is a free and lightweight version of Visual Studio, and is great for rapid code editing and github integration.

+<a href="https://www.visualstudio.com/">Visual Studio</a> is the most comprehensive IDE on the planet, with cloud and mobile integration.
+This tool is a must for serious developers.